A Powerful, Impactful Read

 Other sources that I recommend on this subject are Mike Dooley and Darius J. Wright.

-Dooley has regular workshops and sends daily inspirational Notes from the Universe that you can sign up for on his site.
+Dooley has regular workshops and sends daily free inspirational Notes from the Universe that you can sign up for on his site.
 Wright is especially interesting in that he’s made more trips that he can count to “the other side” through OBEs (Out of Body Experiences.)

 This woo-woo stuff is my favorite subject so expect to see more reviews of related books here.
 Don’t miss any by subscribing to this blog.
 Sign up for my newsletter for other news about my books and related subjects.
+(Don’t worry about being spammed because I don’t send that many.)

 Spirit Animals 101